FabioChiodini/ProjectSpawn/README.md

 # ProjectSpawn
-Code to spawn Web Servers accross Clouds
+Code to spawn Web Servers in Docker Containers accross Clouds

 This piece of code (using a master AMI installed with https://github.com/FabioChiodini/AWSDockermachine ) does the following: